mkolod/spellcheck_js/README.md

 Spellcheck.js
 ======

 This is a JS port of [Peter Norvig's spell checker](http://norvig.com/spell-correct.html), originally written in Python.
+My goal was to make it purely functional - you won't see any loops or other iterative constructs here.

 Getting Started